 If fenugreek works for you, you should see an increase within a few days of noticing the maple syrup smell.

-More information on fenugreek and milk supply is available here.
+More information on fenugreek, milk supply, and the risks is available here.

 Mother’s Milk Tea

-Mother’s Milk Tea is probably the most ubiquitous and easy to find nursing tea – you might be able to find it in your grocery store if you’d prefer that to amazon.
+Mother’s Milk Tea is probably the most ubiquitous and easy to find nursing tea – you might be able to find it in your grocery store.

 This tea contains fennel (560 mg), anise (350 mg), coriander (210 mg), fenugreek (35 mg), and blessed thistle (35 mg).
 It should be noted that these dosages – fenugreek and blessed thistle in particular – are far lower than if you were to take these herbs in capsule form; the tea has less than 10% of what’s in one capsule.